The Worcester County Arts Council’s Gallery is open Tuesdays - Sundays from 11:00 am - 3:00 pm.

 FY 2026 GRANTS

-THE WORCESTER COUNTY ARTS COUNCIL PARTNERIED WITH THE WORCESTER COUNTY PUBLIC SCHOOLS TO BRING THE BEST ART EXPERIENCE TO ALL ELEMENTARY SCHOOL STUDENTS!
+IN 2025, THE WORCESTER COUNTY ARTS COUNCIL, WITH THE PARTIAL SUPPORT FROM THE OCEAN CIT/BERLIN OPTIMIST CLUB, PARTNERED WITH THE WORCESTER COUNTY PUBLIC SCHOOLS TO BRING THE BEST ART EXPERIENCE TO ALL ELEMENTARY SCHOOL STUDENTS!

 MORE THAN 250 STUDENTS PARTICIPATED IN THIS PROGRAM.